MaxvanHorssen/random-tilings/README.md

  - `paths`       : If true, the plot will be shown with paths instead of tiles.
  - `dpi`         : integer, defining the resolution used for the resulting figure.
                    Note, while using Jupyter notebook it will also increase the plot.
- - `coloring`    : determines the coloring scheme of the resulting figure.
-Three options are available: 'standard', 'alternative' (taken from [arXiv:2402.08798](https://arxiv.org/abs/math/2402.08798).), and 'gray'.
+ - `coloring`    : determines the color scheme of the resulting figure.
+Three options are available: 'standard', 'alternative' (taken from [arXiv:2402.08798](https://arxiv.org/abs/2402.08798)), and 'gray'.
  - `show_figure` : If true, the plot will be shown atomatically.

 Output: